sunfreitas/100-days-of-code/README.md

 ## Note
 * If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to me on Twitter: [@ka11away](https://twitter.com/ka11away)
 * If you like this repo and find it useful, please consider &#9733; starring it (on top right of the page) :)

+## Day 10 Mar, 24.
+2017
+Today I finished a material card using BEM metodology with my little P1 project to create a simple web site using this meth.
+This is the (codePen)[https://goo.gl/Bxb9cb] to see something more visually.